Product Tutorials

 STEP 1:

 You have the option to remove the top coat using a buffer or an e-file.
-Be cautious not to over-file your nails since this might harm your nails over time.
+Be cautious not to over-file your nails since this might harm your nails in the long run.
 Whether you want a fresh design, a different color, or just a break, you must remove your gel polish properly.

 STEP 2: